 Did you know you can cycle the sights of London from as little as £2? 🚴

 To get you started, we’ve put together three sightseeing routes you can easily explore with Santander Cycles. 🎡💂🏰

-Feel free to stop anywhere along each route – there’s plenty of docking stations where you can drop off your cycle so there’s more time for you to enjoy the attractions at your leisure, and then simply pick up another bike! 🚲
+Feel free to stop anywhere along each route – there’s plenty of docking stations where you can drop off your cycle so there’s more time for you to enjoy the attractions at your leisure, and then simply pick up another cycle! 🚲

 Hyde Park Loop